Nue 1.0 (Beta) — A web framework for UX developers

 This option was previously called router

 , but this feature is now much more than just a router.
 It now triggers a view transition effect that you can customize with ::view-transition CSS pseudo-element.
-This website, for example, has a "scale down" transition effect on the page's article
+This website, for example, has a scale down

 element.
 It's defined with this compact CSS: